tweag/nickel/doc/manual/typing.md

 If you want `x` to be statically typed, you should annotate it.

 That being said, the typechecker still avoids being too rigid: it is obvious in the previous example case that `1` is of type `Number`.
 This information is cheap to gather.
-When encountering a binding outside of a typed block, the typechecker determines the *apparent type* of the definition.
+When encountering a binding outside a typed block, the typechecker determines the *apparent type* of the definition.
 The rationale is that determining the apparent type shouldn't recurse arbitrarily inside the expression or do anything non-trivial.
 Typically, replacing `1` with a compound expression `0 + 1` changes the type of `x` type to `Dyn` and makes the example fail.
 For now, the typechecker determines an apparent type that is not `Dyn` only for literals (numbers, strings, booleans), arrays, variables, imports and annotated expressions.
 Otherwise, the typechecker falls back to `Dyn`.
 It may do more in the future (assign `Dyn -> Dyn` to functions, `{_: Dyn}` to records, etc).

 ### Take-away